Mel-A-M/adb-converged-db/upload-data/upload-data.md

 ## STEP 3: Generate an Auth Token

-To access data in the Object Storage you must enable your database user to authenticate itself with the Object Storage using your object store account and authentication token.
+To access data in  Object Storage you must enable your database user to authenticate itself with the Object Storage using your username and an authentication token.

 > Note: Once an Auth Token has been generated, it is only output to the screen once.
 As part of this step you will be asked to save the output into a text file for later use.